D-499/MMCalc-Web/replit.md

 ### Data Storage Solutions
 - **Primary Database**: SQLite by default with PostgreSQL support via environment configuration
 - **ORM**: SQLAlchemy with DeclarativeBase for model definitions
+- **Schema**: Three main models:
-- **Schema**: Simple compound storage with name, formula, molar mass, and timestamp fields
+  - SavedCompound: Library storage with name, formula, molar mass, and timestamp
+  - CalculationHistory: Complete calculation records with mode, inputs, results, and units
+  - UserSettings: Configurable preferences for units and precision
 - **Connection Pooling**: Configured with pool recycling and pre-ping for reliability

-### Authentication and Authorization
-- **Current State**: No authentication system implemented
+### User Experience Features
+- **Unit Management**: Default mmol units with mol/mmol toggle for analytical chemistry workflows
+- **Settings System**: Persistent user preferences for units and decimal precision
+- **History Tracking**: Automatic saving and management of all calculations with pagination
+- **Library Integration**: Direct import from compound library and add-to-library from results
 - **Session Security**: Secret key-based session management for flash messages and user state

 ## External Dependencies